Quick Answer

 Should I Get Critical Illness Insurance?

-Worth it if you have mortgage, dependents, or limited savings.
+Wondering whether critical illness insurance is worth it?
+This guide explains the pros, cons, and who benefits most.
+Worth considering if you have mortgage, dependents, or limited savings.
 Average payout £67,000.
 92% claims paid.
-But expensive with strict definitions.
-Consider existing provisions first.

 Cover is subject to policy terms and conditions.
 Pre-existing conditions are typically excluded.